Beverly Deepe Keever: Journalism

-The 27-year-old Beverly Deepe arrived in South Vietnam in early 1962 just as President John Kennedy had initiated a new phase of an anti-communist campaign and American helicopter units and provincial advisors were unpacking.
-With this uptick in newsworthiness, she worked as a free-lancer without a regular paycheck, relying on her portable typewriter to write dispatches airmailed on speculation to Associated Press Newsfeatures and other media outlets.
+Twenty-seven-year-old Beverly Deepe arrived in South Vietnam in early 1962 just as President John F. Kennedy had initiated a new phase of an anti-communist campaign.
+With this uptick in newsworthiness, she worked as a freelancer without a regular paycheck.
+She relied on her portable typewriter to write dispatches airmailed on speculation to Associated Press Newsfeatures and other media outlets.
 Upon her arrival, she was the sole female correspondent among the eight resident Western correspondents.
 When she departed Vietnam after seven years of continuous reporting, she had outlasted all of them.
-During that long tenure, she acquired an institutional knowledge and array of valuable local sources that few other Americans had, giving her a unique plus often lipsticked perspective.
+During that long tenure, she acquired an institutional knowledge and array of valuable local sources, giving her a unique and often lipsticked perspective.

 She was among the 467 women correspondents accredited by the U.S. Military command from 1965 to 1973, the years when U.S. combat units arrived and when they departed; of those 467, 267 were American.
-Scholars assess that with more women covering the Vietnam War than any previous U.S. conflict, it was "a turning point—to some extent a watershed—for American women as war correspondents" and in doing so, "they staked out a lasting place for their gender on the landscape of war.";
+Scholars assess that with more women covering the Vietnam War than any previous U.S. conflict, it was "a turning point—to some extent a watershed—for American women as war correspondents" and in doing so, "they staked out a lasting place for their gender on the landscape of war."

-After her arrival, she switched from dresses to fatigues and combat boots purchased in the black markets that flourished throughout the Paris-like Saigon.
 She helicoptered to Western-styled forts designed to foment communist infiltration along the Laotian border only to learn seven years later of their fall or abandonment.
-By jeep and by speedboat along the waterways of the Mekong Delta, she traveled to interview embittered peasants and tenant farmers, as her own parents had been when she was born.
+By Jeep and by speedboat along the waterways of the Mekong Delta, she traveled to interview embittered peasants and tenant farmers.

-By 1965 with the introduction of American combat troops and squadrons of U.S. aircraft and helicopters, she trudged along soup-y rice paddies and head-high grasses to report on American and South Vietnam fighters, who often had difficulty detecting friendly folk from hide-and-seek guerrillas.
+By 1965 with the introduction of American combat troops and squadrons of U.S. aircraft and helicopters, she reported on American and South Vietnam fighters, who often had difficulty detecting friendly folk from hide-and-seek guerrillas as discussed in this documentary aired on Nebraska Public Media in 2023, and produced by Prof. Barney McCoy.

-Her Vietnam War reporting included a number of notable achievements:
+Her Vietnam War reporting included these key dispatches: